Late on Your Property Tax Payments? Solutions to Your Tax Delinquency Problems

 If you’re delinquent on paying your real estate taxes, you’ll incur a late penalty and administrative fees.
 Your first payment delinquency will result in a 10% late payment fee.
 So, if you owe the average of $3,144 and fail to may payments – you’ll be charged a $314 late fee on top of your taxes owed.
 If you’re late again come your second installment, you are charged an additional 10% penalty plus additional fees.
 As you can see, this can really add up the longer you wait to pay.
 But, what happens next?
 Well, ultimately you have five years to pay your delinquent property taxes.
-If you don’t redeem your home by making these delinquent payments, your home is subject to be sold by the government (tax collector).
+If you don’t redeem your home by making these delinquent payments, your home is subject to being sold by the government (tax collector).

 When you’ve become delinquent, a lien will likely be placed on your property.
 This lien will have priority over all other liens that can be placed on your property.
 In this event, your home can’t be sold until property taxes are fulfilled or paid.
 If you try to list the home with a lien like this, your buyer won’t have access to a clear title until this payment is made, making selling very difficult.